Resource Governance and Concurrency¶

 {

-BasePermitsPerSecond = 50.0, // Base execution rate
+BasePermitsPerSecond = 50.0, // Base rate of permits granted per second

-MaxBurstSize = 100, // Maximum concurrent executions
+MaxBurstSize = 100, // Maximum tokens allowed in a burst

 });